galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 This shows the [number of sequences](https://www.mothur.org/wiki/Nseqs), the [sample coverage](https://www.mothur.org/wiki/Coverage), the number of [observed OTUs](https://www.mothur.org/wiki/Sobs), and the [Inverse Simpson diversity estimate](https://www.mothur.org/wiki/Invsimpson) for each group.

 There are a couple of things to note here:
-* the differences in diversity and richness between early and late time points is small.
+* The differences in diversity and richness between early and late time points is small.
-* All sample coverage is above 97%
+* All sample coverage is above 97%.

 We could perform additional statistical tests (e.g. ANOVA) to confirm our feeling that there is no significant difference based on sex or early vs. late, but this is beyond the scope of this tutorial.